 Here’s a little story of some mysterious server failures I had to debug a year ago.
 The servers would run okay for a while, then eventually start crashing.
 After that, trying to run practically anything on the machines failed with “No space left on device” errors, but the filesystem only reported a few gigabytes of files on the ~20GB disks.

-data to a remote server, and deleted the old files.
-The bug was that the open log files weren’t being explicitly
+remote server, and deleted the old files.
+The bug was that the open log files weren’t being explicitly closed.
+The app

-it (i.e., hard links), and the data is only deleted when the last reference is removed.
-An open file descriptor
+(i.e., hard links), and the data is only deleted when the last reference is removed.
+An open file descriptor counts as

-counts as a reference, so if you delete a file while a program is reading it, the filename disappears from the
+a reference, so if you delete a file while a program is reading it, the filename disappears from the directory listing,

-directory listing, but the file data stays until the program closes it.
-That’s what was happening with the log
+but the file data stays until the program closes it.
+That’s what was happening with the log shipper.
+The

-gigabytes of file data for the thousands of log files the shipper had open.
-Those files only appeared after
+didn’t see the gigabytes of file data for the thousands of log files the shipper had open.
+Those files only appeared

 lsof (“list open files”).